tuhh-softsec/APR4Vul/README.md

 }
 ```
 ### Execute SeqTrans
-To run SeqTrans, you need to be access to the APR4Vul's Docker container at first.
+To run SeqTrans, you need to have access to the APR4Vul's Docker container at first.
 Then, you could perform the patch prediction with SeqTrans by following these steps:

 1. Perform the patch prediction
 ```bash